bdusell/rau/README.rst

 Rau
 ===

-Rau (rhymes with "cow") is a Python module that provides PyTorch implementations of neural language modeling and sequence-to-sequence transduction.
+Rau (rhymes with "now") is a Python module that provides PyTorch implementations of neural language modeling and sequence-to-sequence transduction.
 Out of the box, it provides implementations of the simple recurrent neural network (RNN), long short-term memory (LSTM), and transformer